stcucufa/epistrophy/doc/manual.md

 * `ramp(dur, f)` begins the ramp and yields for `dur` milliseconds.
-During a ramp, the fiber instance gets two additional properties: a progress value `p` (the ratio of elapsed time to the duration of the ramp), and a `ramp` object with more info about the ramp.
+During a ramp, the fiber instance gets two additional properties: a progress value `p` (the ratio of elapsed time to the duration of the ramp), and a `ramp` object with more info about the ramp (`begin`: the time when the ramp began, `dur`: the effective duration of the ramp, and `elapsed`: the elapsed time since the ramp began).
 If `dur` is a function, it first gets called with the fiber instance and scheduler as arguments to get the duration for this specific ramp.
 If `f` is provided, it gets called with the fiber instance and the scheduler:
     * once when the ramp begins, with _p_ = 0;
     * once when the ramp ends, with _p_ = 1, unless the duration is infinite (because the ramp never ends);